LogoLogo

 2. Run Docker Compose:

-• Execute the following command to start your services:
+• From the rollup folder, execute the following command to start your services:

 docker-compose up